akashmuna/cache-manager/README.md

     https://github.com/akashmuna/cache-manager.git
     ```

-2. Getting an API key from [NewsAPI](https://newsapi.org/docs/get-started) use it in application.properties file for CachingManager.
+2. Get an API key from [NewsAPI](https://newsapi.org/docs/get-started) use it in application.properties file for CachingManager.

 	```bash
 	app.NEWS_API_KEY=